ulrikhaaland/MUSCO/ExerciseProgram.md

 - Include detailed instructions for each exercise to ensure the user knows how to perform them safely and effectively.
 - Specify the number of sets, repetitions, and rest periods.
 - Provide alternatives or modifications for users who may find certain exercises difficult.
 - **Provide a description/comment/overview at the start of the program** to explain the purpose of the program and how it relates to the user's answered questions.
-This should description should be based on the user's answers, i.e., age, lastYearsExerciseFrequency, thisYearsPlannedExerciseFrequency, generallyPainfulAreas, hasExercisePain, painfulExerciseAreas, exerciseModalities, exerciseEnvironments, workoutDuration and targetAreas.
+This should description should be based on the user's answers, i.e., age, lastYearsExerciseFrequency, numberOfActivityDays, generallyPainfulAreas, hasExercisePain, painfulExerciseAreas, exerciseModalities, exerciseEnvironments, workoutDuration and targetAreas.

 - **4. Account for Painful Areas and Avoid Activities**
 - Use the **`painfulAreas`** field to identify body parts to avoid stressing during exercises.